-People may discover an abnormal lump (mass) in their neck.
+People may discover an abnormal lump (mas) in their neck.
 Sometimes, doctors discover a neck lump during an examination.
 Neck lumps may be painful or painless depending on what has caused them.
 Painless neck lumps may be present for a long time before people notice them.

 Most neck lumps are enlarged lymph nodes.
 Sometimes, the lump is a congenital cyst, an enlarged salivary gland, or an enlarged thyroid gland.

-Enlarged lymph nodes
+Enlarged lymph nodes due to infections

 The most common causes of enlarged lymph nodes among younger people include the following: